govuk-one-login/txma-audit/event-processing/README.md

 aws cloudformation delete-stack --stack-name <stack-name>
 ```

-You can find the stack names defined in the respective config files:
+You can find the stack names defined in the config file:

-- audit/config/samconfig-audit.toml
 - event-processing/config/samconfig-event-processing.toml

 ## Resources